 The easiest way is to get in synch with their sense of humor.
 Laugh at the things they like to laugh at and actively engage the audience through humor.
 When the audience feels they are a part of the fun and they relate to the examples, they let down their guard.

 Women are wired for relationships.
-I find female motivational speakers will engage with humor that involves relations and communication.
+Motivational women speakers will engage with humor that involves relationships and communication.
 These can easily transcend a leadership message and elevate an audience.

 Types of Female Motivational Speakers: